Yun505/MicroDatingSimulation/README.md

 The pictures are of BCA.

-Should be runnable with RenPy and this was coded in Python.
+Should be runnable with RenPy.